davidlidebrandt/milestone-project-4/README.md

 * The CSS was run through the https://jigsaw.w3.org/css-validator/ without any errors found.

 * The HTML was run through the https://validator.w3.org/, the errors that are found are all related to the Jinja2 templating language.
-Since Flask is creating HTML files by using templates and injecting variables from the backend the validator gives errors that are not actually present at runtime.
+Since Django is creating HTML files by using templates and injecting variables from the backend the validator gives errors that are not actually present at runtime.

 * The JavaScript was run through the https://jshint.com/ linter, no errors found.
 Two warnings occur regarding